Isaac Clarke: Dead Space 3

-In other media
+Other appearances

 Isaac Clarke was featured in numerous crossover media appearances in other video games.
 Numerous easter egg references of the character and various elements of the Dead Space games were include in Battlefield Hardline.
 A full character model for Isaac Clarke is available as a guest character in Tiger Woods PGA Tour 10, NBA Jam: On Fire Edition and Skate 3 as they all share the same game engine as Dead Space, allowing the developers ease of use when importing a single model.
 In-game cosmetic items themed after the character appeared in some games such as Dragon Age II and the Europe-exclusive "Death Edition" of Dante's Inferno.
 The character appears as a playable character in the crossover fighting game PlayStation All-Stars Battle Royale, dressed in the arctic suit variant of his RIG armor.
-On January 23, 2023, to promote the upcoming release of the 2023 remake of Dead Space, Isaac Clarke was added as a cosmetic outfit to Fortnite Battle Royale, sold through the Strange Transmissions Quest Pack along with several other items based on the Dead Space series.
+On January 23, 2023, to promote the upcoming release of the 2023 remake of Dead Space, Isaac Clarke was added as a cosmetic outfit to Fortnite Battle Royale, sold through the Strange Transmissions Quest Pack along with several other items based on the Dead Space series including his RIG, a mini U.S.G Ishimura back bling, and the plasma saw from Dead Space Downfall.